7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 > contentType indicates the type of content.
 It is an object identifier, which means it is a unique string of integers assigned by the authority that defines the content type.
 This document defines six content types: *data*, *signedData*, *envelopedData*, *signedAndEnvelopedData*, *digestedData*, and *encryptedData*.

-Here we only consider the *signedData*, so the value of *content* field is as follows:
+We are focusing on *signedData* specifically, so the content of the content field is structured as follows:

 ```ASN.1
 SignedData ::= SEQUENCE {